planettelex/jquery-coverflow/README.md

 # [Planet Telex (PT) Coverflow][1]

 Planet Telex  brings you the most fully featured JavaScript Coverflow plugin available.
 It is a jQuery UI widget that will display a succession of images with accompanying text titles in the style of an iTunes&reg;
- "Cover Flow" view.
+ "coverflow" view.
 It is configurable in a numerous ways that can allow you to create a unique look for your site.

 [Demos and Documentation][1]

 ## Requirements
-* jQuery 1.3.2+
+* jQuery 1.6+
-* jQueryUI 1.8+ (Core, Widget, Effects Core)
+* jQueryUI 1.9+ (Core, Widget, Effects Core)
 	* Add the "Slider" widget if you want to see that feature on your site.